-The Database Roles report displays all direct members of Database Roles on all SQL Server, Azure SQL Database and Amazon RDS for SQL Server instances.
+The Database Roles report displays all direct members of Database Roles on all SQL Server, Azure SQL Database, and Amazon RDS for SQL Server instances.

-- 1. Select Date, Policy, and Baseline options from the Report Settings box. - 2.
+- 1. Select the Date, Policy, and Baseline options from the Report Settings box. - 2.
 Select a target instance. - 3.
 Choose the Level (User or Member). - 4.
+Select one of the choices of AD Status from the drop-down menu (All AD accounts, Active AD accounts, or Disabled AD accounts). - 5.
 Click the View Report button to generate your report.